Requirements and compatibility

 Querona operates as a Windows Service and is entirely self-hosted, therefore no additional Windows components are required, besides explicitly stated dependencies below.

-Querona makes the following recommendations for Querona Server deployments:
+Querona makes the following recommendations for the server deployments:

 The disk I/O performance of any modern server-class system should be sufficient.
 Memory requirements are highly dependent on the product target usage, but 8 GB of RAM may be sufficient for deployments that do not heavy utilize built-in Apache Spark.
 For small deployments, 4 GB of RAM is sufficient and should be considered a minimum, unless the specific deployment is tested and verified to require less memory.